seberg/legate-dataframe/DEVELOPER_GUIDE.md

 A logical column is distributed between legate nodes and is the class that we expose to the client.
 Must of the client API in legate-dataframe takes logical columns and tables as arguments.
 A LogicalColumn corresponds to legate’s LogicalArray and LogicalStore.

+Note that `LogicalColumn` can be marked as scalar.
+By default, this information is largely ignored, but can be used to specialize for scalars, see e.g. binary operations.

 #### Table

 A table is a collection of columns with equal number of elements.
 Tables come in two variants - a logical variant and a physical variant.
 Both variants are the legate equivalent to a libcudf [Table](https://docs.rapids.ai/api/libcudf/stable/group__table__classes).